blondie101010/prisonchroot/README.md

     prisonchroot jail del -f looser

-Users from that jail are moved to the 'archive' jail which is not usable.
+Users from that jail are moved to the 'archive' jail which is only usable for sftp.
 Those user accounts are therefore disabled until they are moved to another jail.

 ## Status